Purchases made through links may earn us a small commission, at no extra cost to you.

 While we had a fun time, we didn’t leave the canyon thinking “Wow!”
 Don’t get me wrong, we weren’t disappointed in any way.
-It was definitely beautiful and easy to see why it’s one of the top things to do in Jasper National Park.
+It was definitely beautiful and easy to see why the Maligne Canyon Ice Walk is one of the top things to do in Jasper National Park.
 I just thought my excitement would have lingered a little longer after the walk.

 Mike and I talked about why we weren’t “wowed” and we think it’s because we had seen the canyon, and its ice formations, from above a few times already.
 We kind of already knew what to expect.
 Also, we visited an ice cave in Austria, so large pieces of ice weren’t new to us.

 Even though we weren’t surprised by what we saw, that doesn’t mean everyone else will feel the same.
 We still think the ice walk is a great way to see Maligne Canyon, especially if it’s your first visit.
 The Maligne Canyon Ice Walk is a unique experience that can’t be had many other places, so it should definitely be something you do during a winter trip to Jasper.

 Do You Need a Guide to do the Maligne Canyon Ice Walk?

 Parks Canada recommends that people don’t do the ice walk without a guide.
 However, it is not a requirement.

 For our first time doing the walk, I’m glad we had a guide.
 For one, we didn’t know where to go to reach the bottom of the canyon.
 Second, we didn’t have the proper footwear.